Ayurvedic Yoga Teacher: Trauma-Informed 500hr Course

 - Michelle Rae Sobi

 Join us for our flagship course in 2026.
-The waitlist is open.
+Registration is open.

 Announcing Our Ayurvedic Yoga Teacher, Trauma-Informed Course at Edge Yoga School